Hirlam/HarmonieConfig/README.md

 # Harmonie json-schema definitions

-Harmonie uses json-schema to validate the configation files of experiments.
+Harmonie will use json-schema to validate the json configuration files of experiments.
 This repository contains the json-schema files

 Usage: open the file config_exp.json in Visual Studio Code or another editor that supports json schema